Nurbolottop/Nurbolottop/README.md

 - 🤔  In my free time, I create web platforms and create telegram bots as a hobby/side job.
 -  I’m looking for help with ...
 - 💬 Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.
-- 📫 You can shoot me an email at avsingh@umass.edu!
+- 📫 You can shoot me an email at erk1nbaevw2711@gmail.com!
 I'll try to respond as soon as I can.
 - 😄 Please have a look at my <a href="https://drive.google.com/file/d/1OXn6lGyzfrYCM4Tf_mR2oI3yKU6R-t43/view?usp=sharing" target="_blank">Resume</a> for more details about me.
 I'm open to feedback and suggestions!